ChallahBack83/kickstarter-analysis/README Kickstarter Challenge.md

 ### Analysis of Outcomes Based on Goals

 In order to set a realistic campaign goal amount for her Kickstarter, our client needs to understand the rate of success based on the amount of the set goals.
-After setting up the table below in a separate sheet, we used a COUNTIFS() formula to pull the count of successful, failed, or canceled campaigns for **Plays** based on the given conditions:
+After setting up the table below in a separate sheet, I used a COUNTIFS() formula to pull the count of successful, failed, or canceled campaigns for **Plays** based on the given conditions:

-    - Goal Amount (i.e. "Less Than 1000")
+    * Goal Amount (i.e. "Less Than 1000")
-    - Outcome (Successful, Failed, or Canceled)
+    * Outcome (Successful, Failed, or Canceled)
-    - Subcategory (plays)
+    * Subcategory (plays)

 ![Outcomes_vs_Goals Table](https://github.com/ChallahBack83/kickstarter-analysis/blob/main/resources/Outcomes_Goals_Table.png)

-To create this count, we needed to pull information from 3 different columns on the Kickstarter sheet: **D**, **F**, and **R**.
-On top of that, for most of our categories, **D** (Goal), required two conditions since we were pulling from a range between two numbers.
-Most of the formulas looked like:
+To create this count, I pulled information from 3 different columns on the Kickstarter sheet: **D**, **F**, and **R**.
+On top of that, for all but the first and last Goal ranges, **D** (Goal), required two conditions to create a range between numbers.
+Most of the formulas looked similiar to this:

 ```
 =COUNTIFS(Kickstarter!$D:$D, ">=1000",Kickstarter!$D:$D, "<=4999", Kickstarter!$F:$F, "successful", Kickstarter!$R:$R, "plays")
 ```
-I used $ to create absolutes in order to copy the formulas in the table.
+I used $ to lock the columns in the formula in order to copy it in the table.
 I could then edit within the formula and retype less to reduce the chance of errors.
 Once these counts were gathered, I could generate percentages based on these goals and create the following chart.

 ![Outcomes_vs_Goals](https://github.com/ChallahBack83/kickstarter-analysis/blob/main/resources/Outcomes_vs_Goals.png)

 This chart suggests that campaigns with goals of no more than $4999 are the most likely to be fully funded.
+However, the chart can be misleading since the higher goals have less total projects, so a high percentage of success within that range is not the same as the lower goals.
+See the 67% success in **35000 to 39999** and **40000 to 49999**.

 ### Challenges and Difficulties Encountered